 - A Fermentation-Safe Bowl Or Container (Such as Stainless Steel (look for ‘316’), Glass, Ceramic/China, or some plastics**).

-*Avoid using other metals than Stainless Steel, (such as Aluminium or Copper).
-They will react with the acids produced in fermentation.
+- Suitable metals: Stainless Steel.
+Avoid others like aluminium or copper: They will react with the acids produced in fermentation.

 - Add the rice and water to the bowl.